spacetx/starfish/docs/source/getting_started/installation/index.rst

 We recommend using starfish with a Windows Linux Subsystem (WSL)

-Instructions on how to download and install a new WSL can be found here: `WSL install manual`_
+Instructions on how to download and install a new WSL can be found here: `WSL install manual`_ (Note: when choosing a Ubuntu instance, use 18 or higher)

 .. _`WSL install manual`: https://docs.microsoft.com/en-us/windows/wsl/install-manual